alextavern/slmoptim/README.md

 - optimizer - optimization methods
 - utils - support libraries

-This figure illustrates the package structure (subpackages/modules/classes)
+This figure illustrates the package structure (subpackages/modules/classes).
+You can be found some docuentation about those packages in the file [how_to.md](docs/how_to.md).
 ![pystruct](docs/python-package-structure.png)

 ### General flowchart